achrinza/event-pubsub/README.md

 ```

 ## Strong Type Checking
-`event-pubsub` uses the `strong-type` class which provides methods to test ***all*** the built in js primatives, objects, classes, and even fancy things like async functions and generators.
+`@achrinza/event-pubsub` uses the `strong-type` class which provides methods to test ***all*** the built in js primatives, objects, classes, and even fancy things like async functions and generators.
 This should help make sure your code doesn't do unexpected things.

 [full strong-type documentation](https://github.com/RIAEvangelist/strong-type)

 #### For node
-Since we use the same files for node and the browser, we need to emulate a production `npm i event-pubsub` in the example folder, so be sure to :
+Since we use the same files for node and the browser, we need to emulate a production `npm i @achrinza/event-pubsub` in the example folder, so be sure to :

 first run `npm run emulate`